-Proof of Aboriginality
+Confirmation of Aboriginality

-As part of the selection process, proof of Aboriginality will be required.
+As part of the selection process, Confirmation of Aboriginality will be required.
 You may use the form provided to confirm your Aboriginal and/or Torres Strait Islander heritage.
+If you need assistance with this please contact Shem Garlett, A/Aboriginal Strategy Coordinator on (08) 9222 3811.